Jay Varady: Coaching career

 After graduation, Varady coached the Chicago U16 AAA Team for the 2001 season.
 He then joined the coaching staff of the Pittsburgh Forge, from the North American Hockey League, for the 2002–03 season.
 The following year, he was an assistant and associate head coach with the Everett Silvertips of the Western Hockey League (WHL).
 In 2009, Varady was named Team USA's Video Coach for their 2010 World Junior Ice Hockey Championships team.

 Varady stayed with the Silvertips until 2010, when he took two years off to coach in France's Ligue Magnus.
 Upon his return to North America, Varady took over the Sioux City Musketeers, where he helped lead them to a 136-88-16 record during his coaching seasons.
 This made him the third winningest coach in Musketeers’ history.
 As a result, Varady was awarded the 2017 USHL Coach of the Year Award.
 He was also selected by Team USA to coach their 2016 World Junior A Challenge team.

 The following year, Varady joined the coaching staff of the Kingston Frontenacs in the Ontario Hockey League.
 He led Kingston to a record of 36–26–6–3, helping them reach the OHL Eastern Conference Finals for the first time in franchise history.

 In 2018, Varady was named head coach of the Tucson Roadrunners of the American Hockey League (AHL), the affiliate of the Arizona Coyotes of the National Hockey League.
 In his second season as coach in Tucson, the Roadrunners were named the division champions when the season was curtailed by the COVID-19 pandemic.
 Prior to the postponed start of the 2020–21 season, Varady joined the Coyotes' staff as an assistant coach.
 In his two seasons as head coach, Tucson held a 70–45–6–5 record.
 Once the abbreviated AHL season was complete, he returned to Tucson on a three-year contract as head coach beginning with the 2021–22 season.
 He led the Roadrunners to a 93–84–11–6 record in four seasons.

 On July 18, 2022, Varady was named assistant coach for the Detroit Red Wings for the 2022–23 season.

+After three seasons in Detroit, Varady was hired as an assistant coach for the Philadelphia Flyers on June 5, 2025.